 Health insurers are using these sneaky tactics to inflate prices for people who need health insurance for things such as surgery, management of chronic pain, or end-of-life care.
 Often these are the people who can least afford higher premiums.

-Taxpayers fork out more than $7 billion annually to private health insurers.
+Taxpayers fork out almost $8 billion annually to private health insurers.
 In return, private health insurance is meant to complement the creaking public Medicare system to help Australians pay their medical bills.

 Instead, Australian taxpayers are propping up private health insurers who are selling us increasingly unaffordable health insurance.